bluegenes/2022-paper-protein-kmers/manuscript.md

 ## Background

 As the scale of genomic sequencing continues to grow, alignment-free methods for estimating sequence similarity have become critical for conducting tasks ranging from taxonomic classification to phylogenetic analysis on large-scale datasets [@doi:10.1186/s13059-016-0997-x; @doi:10.1186/gb-2014-15-3-r46].
-The majority of alignment-free methods rely upon exact matching of k-mers: subsequences of length k, that can be counted and compared across datasets, with or without use of subsampling methods such as MinHash.
+The majority of alignment-free methods rely upon exact matching of k-mers: subsequences of length k, that can be counted and compared across datasets, with or without use of subsampling methods such as MinHash [] and derivates such as FracMinHash [@doi:10.1101/2022.01.11.475838].
 As k-mer based methods rely on exact sequence matches, they can suffer from limited sensitivity when comparing highly polymorphic sequences or classifying organisms from groups that are not well represented in reference databases.

 Current best practices methods can still only categorize a fraction of the metagenomic and metatranscriptomic data, especially for understudied and/or diverse habitats (xx% recovery for soil, xx% recovery ocean metagenomes, etc).